PatrickHo-134/learning-timeline-api/README.md

 ## Contributing

-We welcome contributions to the Learning Note API!
+We welcome contributions to the Learning Timeline API!
 Whether it's fixing bugs, adding new features, improving documentation, or suggesting improvements, we appreciate your effort to help make this project better.

 ### How to Contribute